karmakaragradwip02/rice_image_detection_cnn/README.md

 The link of the kaggle dataset iis given below. https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset

-This project is based upon single class image recognition.
+This project is based upon multi class image classification.
 The model is based upon Convolutional Neural Network.

 The model predicts that what type of rice is in the given image.